dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 If the client supplies an X.509 client certificate when establishing the secure TLS connection then that identity is used only if no other authentication information is available.
-If the HTTP request contain the `Authorization` request header or the `authz` query parameter then that information is used to authenticate and authorise the request.
+If the HTTP request contains the `Authorization` request header or the `authz` query parameter then that information is used to authenticate and authorise the request.